Learn How to Charge a Scissor Lift Now

 What Should I Do When the Scissor Lift Won’t Charge?

 If your scissor lift won’t charge, think back to the last time they were working properly.
 When equipment is sitting unused for a length of time, scissor lift batteries can discharge.
 The voltage gets too low for the charger to recognize.
 To remedy this common issue, use a 6v commercial charger to charge each battery one at a time for a few minutes.
-This will help recharge the voltage enough for the charger to recognize the 48v system and recharge batteries to their fullest capacity.
+This will help recharge the voltage enough for the charger to recognize the 48v system and recharge the batteries to their fullest capacity.

 If this doesn’t work, refer back to the manufacturer’s recommendation.
 Your manual should include information on batteries and how to get the most out of them.
 Calling the manufacturer is another option.
-If you’re really feeling stuck, asking for help from the professionals is always a good way to get clarification and insight.
+If you’re feeling stuck, asking for help from professionals is always a good way to get clarification and insight.

 How Many Batteries Does a Scissor Lift Take?

 Most scissor lifts require four 6v batteries for operation.
 Larger boom lifts and scissor lifts require a bank of eight 6v batteries.
-Given that a scissor lift battery is the true lifeblood of these powerful machines, it’s important to do your research and understand the needs for your fleet.
+Given that a scissor lift battery is the true lifeblood of these powerful machines, it’s important to do your research and understand the needs of your fleet.
 Picking the right battery means getting the most out of your scissor lift, so be sure to check the manufacturer’s recommendations first.

 Teach Workers How to Charge a Scissor Lift